 There were also options to visit “our story”, the “distillery” and “recipes” – both food and drink.

 The search function was in the top navigation bar – good.
-Though again it focussed on products, and you can’t search on “delivery charge” or “returns policy”.
+Though again it focussed on products.
+And again, you can’t search on “delivery charge” or “returns policy”.
 Less good.

 Bundaberg - What are the most important things?

-Then we got a choice from four categories – Exclusive Range, Royal Liqueur, Master Distillers Collection and Bundle Offers.
+Then we got a choice from 4 categories – Exclusive Range, Royal Liqueur, Master Distillers Collection and Bundle Offers.